ye8303019/kritchie.github.io/_posts/2017-05-20-python-quick-tips.markdown

 <br/>

-# Virtual environment is your friend
+# Tip 1: Virtual environment is your friend

 I learned pretty quickly about using virtual environments while programming Python.
 This as helped me in so much ways and saved a lot of time and headache.
 You should use virtual environments if you are programming in Python.